Last Updated: February 2024

 Collecting rent for a rental property is a simple, yet essential task that is vital to determining the success of an investment property.
 A well-structured strategy, often bolstered by technology, can streamline this process while minimizing delays and disputes.

-Rental property security deposits are to be treated with great responsibility.
-These tenant-provided funds provide a safety net against tenant damages or unpaid charges.
+Rental property security deposits are tenant-provided funds that provide a safety net against tenant damages or unpaid charges.
 Implementing clear guidelines on the collection, holding, and return of security deposits fosters a transparent landlord-tenant relationship and can mitigate potential disputes.

 Proper tenant screening is the force behind every successful rental property.
 When done correctly, tenant screening ensures that the landlord is getting the most qualified tenant.
 The screening process is usually done through third-party tenant screening softwares that provide reports such as credit checks and criminal history.